mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 CAPTAIN, PILOTS X 4, ASTROGATOR, ENGINEERS X 10, MAINTENANCE X 2, GUNNERS X 56, ADMINISTRATORS X 2, MEDIC

-The Deneb Stalwart-class is a common system defence monitor based on a converted P.F Sloan- class fleet escort.
+The Deneb Stalwart-class is a common system defence monitor based on a converted P.F Sloan-class fleet escort.
 As system defence craft go, it is a high performance vessel, well armored and packing a powerful missile punch for its size.

 The conversion is a relatively straightforward one, replacing the fuel tanks with armor and a ring of missile bays and the jump drive with a pair of fusion gun bays.
 The missile bays are arranged in a ring around the middle of the vessel, with the remaining fuel tankage replaced by a thick belt of Crystalliron armor extended over the rest of the hull.
 Coverage is not even and some critical areas